genesys/bold360-mobile-docs-android/docs/faq/video-messages.md

 ---

 ## Overview
 Chat messages displays video indication over messages with video content.
 In order to display the video indication over AI articles, the article should be configured in a way the SDK will recognize the video content it contains.
-Currently we support only `Youtube` videos.
+This guide will help you configure your video content in a Bot article.
-This guide will help you configure your video content on Bot article.
+> Currently we support only `Youtube` videos.
 {: .overview}

 ---